jaiswal-ashutosh/Massachusetts-General-Hospital-Performance-Dashboard/README.md

 This project has been a fantastic learning experience, enhancing skills in data analysis, visualization, and Power BI.
 Special thanks to Maven Analytics for providing such a challenging and rewarding dataset!

 ### Acknowledgements
-- Thamks 🙏 Maven Analytics for the dataset and the challenge.
+- Thanks 🙏 Maven Analytics for the dataset and the challenge.